Serb uprising of 1848–1849: Summer 1848

 The Serb border guards started to set up fortified camps, from which they attacked the German, Romanian, and Hungarian settlements of Bácska and Bánság (Banat), expelling, conquering and even massacring some of their population.
 The leaders, mostly of foreign origin, of the K.u.K. army subordinated to the Hungarian government, did not make much effort to put down this uprising.
 Peace negotiation attempts began almost at the same time as the outbreak of armed hostilities.
 The first to make contact with the leaders of the Serb insurgents was royal commissioner Péter Chernovits (of Serb origin), but the ceasefire concluded on 24 June was used by the Serbs to gather more forces, thus the fight continued shortly afterward.

+On 15 June, 1848, the Banat Romanians, led by radical democrat Eftimie Murgu, organised a National Assembly in Lugoj, with the support of the Hungarian Banat Commissioner Sebő Vukovics.
+On this occasion, unlike the Transylvanian Romanians, they pledged their allegiance to the Hungarian Revolutionary Government, as well as: